Skip to main content

 Sometimes it’s not feasible, and we’ve found that more bathrooms don't always solve the problem.

 Building new bathrooms at existing stations is complex, and many MBTA stations don’t have the space for it.
 Restrooms are available for riders at a number of our stations.
-However, people often use elevators as restrooms even when they are available.
+However, people often use elevators as restrooms even when restrooms are available.

 About This Pilot